sfigg/commercialization-public/design/device-experiences/network-connection-settings.md

 # Network Connection Settings

-Under **Network connection**, users have three choices for configuring when to disconnect from the network to save power:
+Under **Network connection**, users have three choices for configuring network connectivity power settings:

 - **Never** - Never disconnect from the network when the device is asleep and on battery power.